lilCentipede/Crappy/README.md

 # Crappy
 a VRARXR HW <br />
-A crab that rotates in the nothingness
+Just a crab that rotates in the nothingness